gtllien/test-status-report/README.md

 * `layout`: Specifies the Liquid template to use for rendering the page.
 Use the value `post` for the page layout.

 * `title`: The title of the incident report.
 This is what will be displayed on the page.
-If title is not added, it will default to the site's page title.
+If title is not added, its value will be derived from the incident filename.
+Otherwise, it will default to the site's page title.

 * `date`: The date and time the report is created.
 The format is `YYYY-MM-DD HH:MM:SS +/-TTTT`.
 The time zone offset (`-0700` in the example) is optional but recommended.